-Tulsi, also known as Holy Basil, is full of benefits and health promoting properties that in India the ancient medicine system called Ayurveda considers it as a tonic for better health and fitness.
-In India, tulsi is more than just a plant.
+Tulsi, also known as Holy Basil, is full of benefits and health-promoting properties.
+The ancient medicine system, of India called Ayurveda, considers it as a tonic for better health and fitness.
+In India, Tulsi is more than just a plant.
 People worship the plant for its mythological references and importance for healthy well-being.
 Tulsi is abundant in vitamin C, vitamin A, phytonutrients and essential oils, which makes it an excellent anti-oxidant and helps to protect the body from nearly all the damages caused by free radicals.

 The amazing plant offers an endless list of health benefits including fighting high glucose levels, improving heart health, improving cholesterol levels, reducing blood pressure, and treating respiratory disorders.
 A decoction made out of the leaves, with honey and ginger is an effective remedy for bronchitis, asthma, influenza, cough and cold.
 A decoction of tulsi leaves, some cloves and common salt can also give immediate relief from influenza.
 And, tulsi leaves can help you naturally fight ulcers.

 Several studies have found that tulsi leaves are very effective against ulcers, be it mouth ulcers or gastric ulcers.
 Some common triggers of ulcers include stress, eating acidic and spicy foods, recurring injury to the inside of your mouth (also known as the inner buccal epithelium), poor dental hygiene or aggressive cleaning of the teeth and gums.